Ricci curvature, the convexity of volume and minimal Lagrangian submanifolds: Introduction

 \section{Introduction}

 Within Riemannian geometry it is well-known that Ricci curvature is closely related to the properties of volume.
-On the infinitesimal level it appears as the second-order coefficient in the Taylor expansion of the volume density along geodesics; more globally, the Bishop-Gromov theorem shows that it governs the growth of the volume of geodesic balls.
+On the infinitesimal level it appears as the second-order coefficient in the Taylor expansion of the volume density function along geodesics; more globally, the Bishop-Gromov theorem shows that it governs the growth of the volume of geodesic balls.

-In the K\"ahler context, Ricci curvature is also closely related to the first Chern class of $M$.
+In the K\"ahler context, Ricci curvature also provides a representative for the first Chern class of $M$.
 The goal of this note is to connect and provide a new perspective on these relationships, in terms of convexity properties of the volume functional.
 It applies to K\"ahler manifolds with certain symmetries.
 The simplest example is as follows. \begin{thm*} Let $M$ be a toric manifold endowed with a K\"ahler structure such that the $\T^n$-action is Hamiltonian.
 Consider the volume functional $\Vol$ restricted to the set of non-degenerate $\T^n$-orbits.
 Then: \begin{enumerate} \item $\Ric<0$ iff $\log\Vol$ is strictly convex.
 This implies $\Vol$ is strictly convex.
 Such manifolds cannot be compact. \item $\Ric>0$ iff $-\log\Vol$ is strictly convex.
 This implies $1/\Vol$ is strictly convex.
 If $M$ is compact then $\Vol$ has a unique critical point, corresponding to a global maximum.
-It is a minimal Lagrangian $n$-torus. \end{enumerate} \end{thm*} This result will be proved in Section \ref{s:compactifications}.
-The main new information provided by this theorem is that convexity yields a complete characterization of the sign of the Ricci curvature.
-Compared to the general relationships mentioned above, and given the already extensive literature on toric geometry, this result appears to be rather striking.
+It is a minimal Lagrangian $n$-torus. \end{enumerate} \end{thm*} This result is a special case of Theorem \ref{thm:volJ} in Section \ref{s:compactifications}.
+The main new information provided by the theorem is that convexity yields a complete characterization of the sign of the Ricci curvature.
+Compared to the general relationships mentioned above, and given the already extensive literature on toric geometry, this fact seems rather striking.

-Regarding Part 2, existence of the maximum point already appeared, for example, in \cite{Pacini} while its uniqueness is due to \cite{OSD}.
+Regarding Part 2, the existence of this minimal Lagrangian orbit already appeared, for example, in \cite{Pacini} while its uniqueness is due to \cite{OSD}.
 The theorem relates these facts to convexity, thus providing a clear geometric explanation for their validity.

-Theorem \ref{thm:volJ} and Corollary \ref{cor:minlag} provide non-Abelian analogues of this result.
-We choose to express them within the well-established framework of ``group compactifications", which implies very strong control over the ambient space symmetries, but similar ideas hold in more general settings.
-Corollary \ref{cor:minlag}, for example, extends as follows.
+Theorem \ref{thm:volJ} and Corollary \ref{cor:minlag} provide non-Abelian analogues of this result within the more general framework of quasi-homogeneous manifolds.
+A different type of argument proves the following.